 Around mid afternoon, a new email will arrive with JOE BLOW SWAMPING SNEED!
 Miraculously, Joe has gained multiple percentage points and is on his way to vanquish Sneed.
 To rejoice with Joe in his good showing, I should click the handy button for the appropriate amount.

 The next day's Inbox has an email proclaiming JOE BLOW LAGS IN POLL.
 And so it goes.

 This is a fund-raiser’s way of hedging the bets, because some people give to underdogs, some people give to tight races and some people give to winners.
 In fund-raising, as in politics, a candidate must be all things to all people.

 If Joe is a Republican, he’s either promising to put Hillary Clinton in prison or help Donald Trump shake up government.
 Or both.
 Please click to contribute.

 If Joe is a Democrat, he’s either promising to stop the tyranny of Donald Trump or help Hillary Clinton reform government.
 Or both.
 Please click to contribute.

 Political organizations practice a version of this.
-Rather than all things to all people, it might be described as the “worst possible outcome for our people.”
+Rather than all things to all people, it might be described the “worst possible outcome for our people”.

-So tea party organizations send warnings that President Obama is plotting to take away everyone’s guns and ammunition, or has secretly changed the Constitution to steal a third term so he can enact Shariah law, or will send all patriots to concentration camps.
+So tea party organizations send warnings that President Obama is plotting to take away everyone’s guns and ammunition, or has secretly changed the constitution to be steal a third term so he can enact Sharia Law, or will send all patriots to concentration camps.
 Give like your country depends on it – because it does.